Yichen (Zach) Wang 王奕辰

 yichenzw at uchicago dot edu

-I am an incoming Ph.D. student at the University of Chicago to be advised by Prof. Mina Lee and Prof. Ari Holtzman, within UChicago C&I. I am broadly interested in human-LLM interactive generation and evaluation, LLM safety (i.e., stress testing, machine-generated text detection, watermarking), controllable generation, and adaption methodologies.
+I am a first-year CS Ph.D. student at the University of Chicago, advised by Prof. Mina Lee and Prof. Ari Holtzman, within UChicago C&I. I am broadly interested in human-LLM interactive generation, LLM behavior analysis, and LLM safety (i.e., stress testing, machine-generated text detection, watermark).

-I am interning at UW NLP (now remote), working with Dr. Tianxing He (now AP at Tsinghua IIIS) and Prof. Yulia Tsvetkov.
-I just finished my undergraduate at Xi’an Jiaotong University (XJTU) in the CS Honors Program, mentored by Prof. Xiaoming Liu, Prof. Chao Shen, and Prof. Minnan Luo.
+Previously, I was interning at UW NLP, working with Dr. Tianxing He (now AP at Tsinghua IIIS) and Prof. Yulia Tsvetkov.
+I just finished my undergrad at Xi’an Jiaotong University (XJTU) in the CS Honors Program, mentored by Prof. Xiaoming Liu, Prof. Chao Shen, and Prof. Minnan Luo.
 Also, I co-lead the LUD research group.
-Previously, I was at UC Berkeley as a visiting undergrad, researching with Dr. Kevin Yang and Prof. Dan Klein within Berkeley NLP.
+I have been at UC Berkeley as a visiting undergrad, researching with Dr. Kevin Yang and Prof. Dan Klein within Berkeley NLP.

 news